Blow-up dynamics for smooth finite energy radial data solutions to the self-dual Chern-Simons-Schr\"odinger equation: Introduction

 On top of such an existing road map, our main novelty is a systematic use of nonlinear \emph{covariant conjugation identities} for the self-dual Chern--Simons--Schrödinger equation.
 With this strategy, we are able to overcome most of the difficulties coming from nonlocal nonlinearities.
 We use this strategy in \emph{all steps} of the proof.

 1. \emph{Covariant conjugation identities}.
-The main idea is to view the dynamics not only in the $u$-variable \eqref{eq:CSS-rad-u}, but also in its canonical higher order derivatives of $u$.
+The main idea is to view the dynamics not only in the $u$-variable \eqref{eq:CSS-rad-u}, but also in its covariant higher order derivatives of $u$.
 The reader may keep in mind that $u$ has a decomposition of the form \eqref{eq:Strategy-decomp}.

 Motivated from $\bfD_{Q}Q=0$, we look at the variable $u_{1}=\bfD_{u}u$.
-This nonlinear transform hides (or kills) the modulated $Q$ part, and thus $u_{1}$ enjoys degeneracy, i.e., $u_{1}=0$ if $u$ coincides with a modulated $Q$.
+This nonlinear transform hides (or kills) the modulated $Q$ part, and thus $u_{1}$ enjoys \emph{degeneracy}, i.e., $u_{1}=0$ if $u$ coincides with a modulated $Q$.
 Moreover, the conjugation via $\bfD_{u}$ behaves very nicely with the original equation \eqref{eq:CSS-rad-u}; $u_{1}$ solves a surprisingly simple equation

-This is the covariant conjugation identity.
-This shares a similar spirit with \cite{GustafsonKangTsai2008Duke,GustafsonNakanishiTsai2010CMP} in the Schrödinger maps context, where the authors utilized the Hasimoto transform \cite{ChangShatahUhlenbeck2000CPAM} to make the equation semilinear, hide the harmonic map portion of the solution, and be able to look only at the error part.
-Because the transform hides the soliton part, the modulation laws of $\lambda$ and $\gamma$ can only be dictated from the original equation \eqref{eq:CSS-rad-u} (or at the map level in the Schrödinger maps case).
+This is the first covariant conjugation identity.
+This covariant conjugation shares a similar spirit with the Hasimoto transform \cite{ChangShatahUhlenbeck2000CPAM} in the Schrödinger maps context, which makes the equation semi-linear.
+In the near-soliton dynamics \cite{GustafsonKangTsai2008Duke,GustafsonNakanishiTsai2010CMP}, the Hasimoto transform hides the harmonic map portion of the solution and leaves out the degenerate variable (the analogue of $u_{1}$).
+Because the transform hides the harmonic map portion, the modulation laws (of the scale and the spatial rotation) can only be dictated at the map level.
+In our case, the original equation \eqref{eq:CSS-rad-u} is used to detect the modulation laws of $\lmb$ and $\gmm$.

 The equation \eqref{eq:Strategy-conj1} was derived in \cite{KimKwon2020arXiv}, but it was used in a linearized form,